MarieM1202/mariem1202.github.io/content/english/blog/post-1.md

 ---
 title: "Music and Mental Health: A Statistical Journey"
 meta_title: ""
 description: "The initial goal was far-reaching but precise: to understand the effectiveness of different music genres on various self-reported mental health conditions.
-The central research question aimed to answer was, "Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"
+The central research question aimed to answer was, Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"
 image: /images/sound_healing.jpg
 categories: ["Python", "Machine Learning"]
 date: 2023-09-08